-Without a policy in place, injured employees may be able to sue you for things like lost wages, pain and suffering, and exorbitant medical bills.
+Without a policy in place, injured employees may be able to sue you for things like lost wages and exorbitant medical bills.
 Or, you may be fined by a state because you do not have the required Workers' Compensation insurance in place.

 In some rare cases, employees could collect Workers' Comp and still try to sue you!
 This is why having coverage is so important.